-- 1.1.
-This Policy establishes the criteria and procedures relative to the advancement and tenure of faculty. - 1.2.
-Advancement and tenure express the College's commitment to, and faith in, a faculty member's ongoing career and expected life-long contributions to the College community.
-Advancement and tenure are granted based on careful evaluation of what a faculty member will bring to the College through effective teaching, professional activities, and service throughout his or her career.
-Advancement and tenure are not rights but must be earned and conferred by the College in its discretion to the best faculty members.
-The advancement and tenure process should be clear and fair for faculty members.
+- 1.1 This Policy establishes the criteria and procedures relative to rank advancement and tenure of faculty. - 1.2 Rank advancement and tenure express the College's commitment to, and faith in, a faculty member's ongoing career and expected life-long contributions to the College community.
+Rank advancement and tenure are granted based on careful evaluation of what a faculty member will bring to the College through effective teaching, professional activities, and service throughout his or her career.
+Rank advancement and tenure are not rights but must be earned and conferred by the College in its discretion to the best faculty members.
+The rank advancement and tenure process should be clear and fair for faculty members.